inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 The :ned:`MultiFieldClassifier` module can be used to identify micro-flows in the incoming traffic.
-The flow is identified by the source and destination addresses, the protocol id, and the source and destination ports of the IP packet.
+The flow is identified by the source and destination addresses, the protocol ID, and the source and destination ports of the IP packet.

 The classifier can be configured by specifying a list of filters.
-Each filter can specify a source/destination address mask, protocol, source/destination port range, and bits of TypeOfService/TrafficClass field to be matched.
-They also specify the index of the output gate matching packet should be forwarded to.
-The first matching filter determines the output gate, if there are no matching filters, then :gate:`defaultOut` is chosen.
+Each filter can specify a source/destination address mask, a protocol, a source/destination port range, and bits of the TypeOfService/TrafficClass field to be matched.
+They also specify the index of the output gate to which matching packets should be forwarded.
+The first matching filter determines the output gate; if there are no matching filters, then :gate:`defaultOut` is chosen.

 The configuration of the module is given as an XML document.
 The document element must contain a list of ``<filter>`` elements.
-The filter element has a mandatory ``@gate`` attribute that gives the index of the gate for packets matching the filter.
-Other attributes are optional and specify the condition of matching:
+Each filter must have a mandatory ``@gate`` attribute specifying the index of the output gate for packets matching the filter.
+Other attributes are optional and specify the conditions for a match:

--  ``@srcAddress``, ``@srcPrefixLength``: to match the source address of the IP
+-  ``@srcAddress``, ``@srcPrefixLength``: to match the source address of the IP.

 -  ``@destAddress``, ``@destPrefixLength``:

 -  ``@protocol``: matches the protocol field of the IP packet.
-Its value can be a name (e.g. “udp”, “tcp”), or the numeric code of the protocol.
+Its value can be a name (e.g., “udp”, “tcp”) or the numeric code of the protocol.

--  ``@tos``,@tosMask: matches bits of the TypeOfService/TrafficClass
-   field of the IP packet.
+-  ``@tos``, @tosMask: matches bits of the TypeOfService/TrafficClass field of the IP packet.

 -  ``@srcPort``: matches the source port of the TCP or UDP packet.

 -  ``@srcPortMin``, ``@srcPortMax``: matches a range of source ports.

 -  ``@destPort``: matches the destination port of the TCP or UDP packet.

 -  ``@destPortMin``, ``@destPortMax``: matches a range of destination ports.

 The following example configuration specifies